mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-ietf-dhc-dhcpv4-over-dhcpv6-ra.md

 {: #fig_4o6RA title="Architecture Example with Legacy DHCP Client" artwork-align="center"}

-This document specifies the encapsulation and decapsulation described in {{RFC7341}} to be performed in the Relay Agent without requiring any changes on the DHCPv4 client.
+This document specifies the encapsulation and decapsulation specified in {{RFC7341}} to be performed in the Relay Agent without requiring any changes on the DHCPv4 client.
 In this case it is up to the Relay Agent to provide the full DHCP 4o6 support and the legacy DHCPv4 client is not aware that it is being served